outwatch/outwatch.github.io/_posts/2016-01-25-managing-state.md

 {% highlight scala %}
 sealed trait Action

-case class Add() extends Action case class Subtract() extends Action
+case object Add extends Action case object Subtract extends Action
 {% endhighlight %}

 This is fairly straightforward.
 Now let's add a model for our application state and an initial value for that model.